Structure Changes for League Play for 2025-2026 Season

 INJURED PLAYERS

-Inevitably, and unfortunately, some players become injured during the process and/or sometimes before tryouts begin.
+Inevitably, and unfortunately, some players become injured or ill during the process and/or sometimes before tryouts begin.
 This can result in a very difficult situation for everyone involved (injured players, parents, players the child is competing with, evaluators and Board of Directors).
 When this happens, we attempt to place the player at the appropriate level based on a number of qualitative factors, such as:

 • Where did the player play last season?